-Spotfin Betta (Betta macrostoma) Fish Species Profile & Care Guide
+Spotfin Betta (Betta macrostoma) Species Profile & Care Guide

 The Spotfin Betta is one of the rarest and most expensive betta variations available and is somewhat less ornate in appearance than other captive-bred Bettas.
 They also have quite different personalities than many more popular varieties, such as Betta Splendens.
 These Bettas are mouthbrooders instead of the typical bubble nester.